d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 ## Defining the Model

-High-level APIs provide a recurrent neural network implementation (beyond many other sequence models).
-We construct the recurrent neural network layer `rnn_layer` with a single hidden layer and 256 hidden units, and initialize the weights.
+High-level APIs provide implementations of recurrent neural networks.
+We construct the recurrent neural network layer `rnn_layer` with a single hidden layer and 256 hidden units.
+In fact, we have not even discussed yet what it means to have multiple layers---this will happen in :numref:`sec_deep_rnn`.
+For now, suffice it to say that multiple layers simply amount to the output of one layer of RNN being used as the input for the next layer of RNN.

 ```{.python .input}
 num_hiddens = 256